This documentation is part of the "Projects with Books" initiative at zenOSmosis.

 Purpose and Scope

-This document describes the three write modes and three read modes available in SIMD R Drive, detailing their operational characteristics, performance trade-offs, and appropriate use cases.
-These modes provide flexibility for different workload patterns, from single-key operations to bulk processing.
+This document describes the three write modes and three read modes available in SIMD R Drive, implemented through the DataStoreWriter and DataStoreReader traits.
+Each mode provides specific operational characteristics, performance trade-offs, and concurrency behaviors suited to different workload patterns.

-For information about the underlying SIMD acceleration that optimizes these operations, see SIMD Acceleration.
-For details about the alignment strategy that enables efficient reads, see Payload Alignment and Cache Efficiency.
+For information about the underlying SIMD acceleration that optimizes these operations, see page 5.1.
+For details about the alignment strategy that enables efficient reads, see page 5.2.

 Write Modes